corda/corda-docs-portal/content/en/platform/corda/4.13/community/wire-format.md

 The first version byte is set to 1 and indicates the major version of the format.
 It should always be set to 1, if it isn’t that means a backwards incompatible serialisation format has been developed and you should therefore abort.
-The second byte is a minor version, you should be able to tolerate this incrementing as long as your code is robust to unknown data (e.g. new schema elements).
+The second byte is a minor version, you should be able to tolerate this incrementing as long as your code is robust to unknown data (for example, new schema elements).
 The third byte is an encoding byte.
 This is used to indicate new features like compression are active.
 You should abort if this isn’t zero.